 The worth of a person’s labor is often measured by how high up on an employer’s ranking scale they can get.
 Seniority, education level and tenure all have importance in determining what kind of pay bracket someone falls into based on these personal qualities that are rewarded with higher steps within the pay grade or pay structure.

 Job evaluation can also be used to decide on the fairness of pay scales within an organization, and to ensure that employees are being paid what they are worth.
+Considering ‘internal equity’ is essential in ensuring fair compensation, as it addresses imbalances in employee pay relative to their roles and responsibilities.
 There are several different methods of job evaluation, and each has its own advantages and disadvantages.
 A systematic process is involved in job evaluation, which includes comparing roles, responsibilities, skills, and impact to establish fair and equitable compensation.

 Job evaluation is the act of evaluating jobs, which can be helpful in providing factual information about them.
 The initial steps include job analysis which results in job descriptions based on the analysis findings.